beaker-project/beaker/documentation/alternative-harnesses/index.rst

    the requested recipe element.
 Note that guest recipes will be nested within a partially populated ``<recipe/>``.

+.. http:get:: /recipes/(recipe_id)/watchdog

+   Returns the number of seconds remaining on the watchdog timer for a recipe.

+   The response is a JSON object with a key *seconds*.

 .. http:post:: /recipes/(recipe_id)/watchdog

    Extends the watchdog for a recipe.